PhD in Orofacial & Skeletal Biology

 Eligibility for Admission

-Requirements for admission to the Oral Biology PhD program are identical to those for all departmental PhD degrees administered by the Division of Graduate Medical Sciences as described in the Academic Policies and Procedures.
+Requirements for admission to the Orofacial & Skeletal Biology PhD program are identical to those for all departmental PhD degrees administered by the Division of Graduate Medical Sciences as described in the Academic Policies and Procedures.
 Principal requirements are summarized as follows:

 - Students, who have completed an undergraduate degree, preferably with a major in the biological, chemical, or physical sciences, as well as master, dental and medical degree holders, will be eligible for the PhD